Developer Guide

 Streamline datetime input

-In the current implementation, the users have to enter yyyy-MM-ddTHH:mm
+In the current implementation, the users have to enter yyyy-MM-ddTHH:mm each time for both StartTime and EndTime.

-is not allowed to start and end on different days, the user is unnecessarily repeating the
+However, since a Schedule is not allowed to start and end on different days, the user is unnecessarily repeating the

-.
+input yyyy-MM-dd.
 This resulted in a command format that is longer than necessary.
 We plan to streamline the command

 to make it shorter and more user-friendly.